Unemployment defies gloomy forecasts, hits new low

 They had "confounded" forecasts by the Reserve Bank and market economists.

-The fall in unemployment "essentially reflected a jump in employment
+The fall in unemployment "essentially reflected a jump in employment without any corresponding response in labour supply," he said.

 "However, given the inherent volatility and uncertainty in the series, we're inclined to take the data with a grain of salt," he said.
 "This is particularly so given the forward indicators of the labour market continue to deteriorate."